John Davies of Hereford

 John Davies of Hereford (c.
 1565 – July 1618) was a writing-master and an Anglo-Welsh poet.
 He referred to himself as John Davies of Hereford (after the city where he was born) in order to distinguish himself from others of the same name, particularly the contemporary poet Sir John Davies (1569–1626).

 Davies wrote very copiously on theological and philosophical themes, some of which brought proto-scientific ideas into the public arena.
-He also wrote many epigrams on his contemporaries which have some historical interest.
-John Davies died in London.

 Davies was a friend of Edmund Ashfield, and wrote in an epigram that he nearly accompanied Ashfield on his journey to Scotland in 1599.
+He wrote many epigrams and verses on his contemporaries including Elizabeth Cary which have some historical interest.